Kanazawa Station

 The museum’s ticket counter

-Around the outside of the galleries there are a ring of facilities which include a café, a museum shop, a children’s playroom and nursery, a theater, a lecture room, and a library.
+Around the outside of the galleries there is a ring of facilities including the Fusion21 café restaurant, museum shops, a Kid’s Studio that opens during programs, a nursery room, a theater, lecture rooms, and the art library.

 There are several mysterious artworks outside the museum